Zylann/godot_voxel/README.md

 - Fully editable terrain (see demo: https://github.com/Zylann/voxelgame)
 - Compact voxel storage using 8-bit channels like images
 - Data segmentation using blocks of 16x16x16 voxels (so the world can be theoretically infinite)
-- Calculates meshes based on grid of voxels.
-Only visible faces are generated.
+- Support for minecraft-style terrain using voxel types
+- Support for smooth terrain using Transvoxel http://transvoxel.org/
-- Vertex-based ambient occlusion on voxel edges (comes for free at the cost of slower mesh generation)
+- Vertex-based ambient occlusion on voxel edges (only cubic mode, comes for free at the cost of slower mesh generation)
 - Mesh-based physics based on Godot (high generation cost but works at decent speed)
 - Simple interface for deferred terrain generators (block by block)
 - Optional profiling information